Electric & Vehicles, EV Charging and High Efficiency Vehicle Parking

 To use the EV charging stations you will need a ChargePoint account with a valid credit card.
 This video explains how to use the stations.

-Effective July 1, 2024, the following fees apply for using the ChargePoint charging stations:
+Since July 1, 2024, the following service fees apply for using the ChargePoint charging stations:

 • $0.18/kWh from 8am – 8pm, Monday-Sunday